Abe Attell

-Life and career
+Early life and career

 Attell was born in San Francisco, California, the son of Jewish parents.
 Many sources give his year of birth as 1884, but in an article published in the October 1961 issue of Cavalier magazine, he stated that he had turned 78 that year.
 A copy of his passport also gives his birth year as 1883, and the 1900 U.S. Census gives his age as 17.
 Growing up in a mostly Irish neighborhood, he was often involved in fights with neighborhood boys.
 He said as a kid, he sometimes had up to 10 bouts each day.
 After his father abandoned the family when Attell was 13, he sold newspapers to earn money.
 Selling at the corner of 8th and Market, near the Mechanics Pavilion, a frequent venue for important boxing matches, Attell watched the fight between Solly Smith and George Dixon for the world's Featherweight championship.
 With that, Attell and his brothers Caesar and Monte became convinced they might have futures in boxing.

 Attell's first professional fight was at age 17 on August 19, 1900, when he knocked out Kid Lennett in two rounds at the San Francisco Athletic Club.
 His mother, who strongly opposed his boxing, later became one of his staunchest supporters, betting on him to win.